-Simon is one of UJAM’s support and testing engineers.
+Simon is one of UJAM Instruments support and testing engineers.
 Simon joined the team in 2015 with a background as an audio engineer, producer & DJ.
 He gets his hands dirty with our products and talks to users.
-In this Behind The Scenes article he shares insights about the way our community has an effect on what we do – and vice versa.
+In this article he shares insights about the way our community has an effect on what we do – and vice versa.

 What’s it like being at UJAM and what do you do?

 I originally joined the team as a testing engineer, even before we launched our first Virtual Guitarist.
 When we launched IRON, we did it really organically and step-by-step.
 I quite naturally drifted towards talking to our users, maybe because I am one of them and I love helping people.

 Today, most support communication goes through me and Tim Brink.
 Various other members on the team also check support emails and help us out when a certain expertise is needed.
 Tim is taking over a lot lately, as I’m becoming busier and busier taking care of our product testing too.

 We have a very active and vocal community.
 I talk to them through personal emails instead of prefab responses.
 With some users, I even end up in long, often productive discussions.

 I see my goal in transporting our culture of transparency and companionship into our community.
 Our users come in all flavors – from people who buy or try a Virtual Guitarist as their first virtual instrument – and just need installation help – to artists with a shelf full of Grammies asking super-detailed questions, and making complex feature suggestions.

 It is very important to me to have a bilateral, personal relationship and to take every single suggestion and request seriously.
 I mean, somebody took the time to write to us, that is meaningful!
 It’s important to me that every user knows that if he makes a suggestion, it might totally make it into the product.